---->

 of incoming signals - as some plants and animals respond to a light

-source, moving directly towards or directly away or eg spiralling
+source, moving directly towards or directly away or eg spiraling

 towards like moths.
 Of course individual 'force events' may perhaps